This article is more than 1 year old

 Xilinx's Alveo U25: This is a so-called SmartNIC: it's a PCIe FPGA board that can be configured using high-level C-like or low-level hardware design languages to observe and manipulate network packets flowing through it.
 That means you can build a customized network adapter that inspects and tweaks data in transit at the chip-level for whatever you need.

-Under the hood, there's a Zynq UltraScale+ XCU25 FPGA, an XtremeScale Ethernet controller, 1GB of 40-bit and 2GB of 72-bit DDR4-2666 RAM, a PCIe 3 interface, and two 10/25GB SFP28 DA copper or optical transceivers.
+Under the hood, there's a Zynq UltraScale+ XCU25 FPGA with four Arm Cortex-A53 CPU cores, an XtremeScale Ethernet controller, 1GB of 40-bit and 2GB of 72-bit DDR4-2666 RAM, a PCIe 3 interface, and two 10/25GB SFP28 DA copper or optical transceivers.
 It features the Onload technology acquired with Solarflare that allows applications to access the NIC directly rather than run everything through the full TCP/IP stack and kernel code, virtualization support, and lots of other bits and pieces.
 It works at least with Red Hat Enterprise Linux and variants.